0xAX/linux-insides/Booting/linux-bootstrap-1.md

 Bootloader
 --------------------------------------------------------------------------------

 Now the BIOS has transferred control to the operating system bootloader, it needs to load the operating system into memory.
 There are a number of bootloaders which can boot linux, including: [Grub2](http://www.gnu.org/software/grub/) and [syslinux](http://www.syslinux.org/wiki/index.php/The_Syslinux_Project).
-There is a linux [Boot protocol](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt) which describes how to load the linux kernel.
+There is a linux [Boot protocol](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt) which outlines how to load the linux kernel.

 Let us briefly consider how grub loads linux.
 GRUB2 execution starts from `grub-core/boot/i386/pc/boot.S`.
 It starts by loading from the device, its own kernel (not to be confused with linux kernel) and then executes `grub_main`.